 I expect you to attend every meeting.
 Doing so is important to earning a satisfactory grade.
-I do not grant you any points simply for attending, but you will lose points for not attending.
-I also expect you to appear in the classroom or laboratory early enough so that you are completely ready to begin the activity at the scheduled beginning of class.
-If you walk through the door at the time the class is scheduled to begin, then you are late.
-Tardiness is rude and disruptive, and it will result in loss of points.
-Chronic tardiness will result in failure of the class.
-If you are unable to make it to class on time, then you have enrolled in the wrong section.
+You will lose points for not attending.
+I also expect you to appear in the laboratory early enough so that you are completely ready to begin the quiz at the scheduled beginning of class.
+If you walk through the door at the time the class is scheduled to begin, then you are late, and your quiz score will be penalized accordingly.
+If something about your schedule makes you unable to make it to class on time, then you have enrolled in the wrong section.